blowdart/idunno.Bluesky/docs/docs/labels.md

 }
 ````

-From there, you can use the `SubscribedLabelers` property and pass that into any API that takes a `subscribedLabelers` parameter.
+From there, you use the `SubscribedLabelers` property and pass that into any API that takes a `subscribedLabelers` parameter.
 For example, to get a user's notifications with labels applied:

 ```c#